πŸ§‘β€πŸ’» Structure From Motion

 Chapter 7: Exporting the model for archiving

-Lastly, we want to save our model in a way, that we can open it later.
-Tomorrow, next year and next century.
-We therefore will choose a format that is open and free.
+Finally, we want to save our model so that we can reopen it later.
+Tomorrow, next year and in the next century.
+So we will choose a format that is open and free.

 πŸ“– Estimated reading time: 1,5 minutes